The 11 Best Email Newsletter Platforms for 2026 - Expert Reviews

 ActiveCampaign Pricing

-- Lite Plan: ~$99/mo for 5,000 subscribers and basic features.
+- Starter Plan: ~$79/mo for 5,000 subscribers and basic features.
 This is best for solopreneurs or small newsletters that don’t need all the bells and whistles.

-- All plans are cheaper on a yearly subscription.
+- All plans are more affordable with a yearly subscription.

 Overall score